-In the Respiratory Care program you will learn to care for patients with cardiovascular and pulmonary system disorders.
+In the Respiratory Care program, you will learn to care for patients with cardiovascular and pulmonary system disorders.
 Specifically, you will learn to perform routine therapy such as oxygen, lung inflation, and secretion management, as well as, critical care modalities such as ventilator management, arterial puncture and analysis, neonatal and pediatric care, home care, sleep technology, hemodynamics, and ECG.
 You will receive laboratory training followed by hands-on experience in hospitals, labs, and home care sites.
-Respiratory Care is a 101 credit program that requires 29 credits of liberal arts and sciences prior to entering the six semesters of professional training and 12 credits of arts and science electives.
+Respiratory Care is a 95 credit program that requires 29 credits of liberal arts and sciences prior to entering the seven semesters of professional training to complete an Associate of Science degree in Respiratory Care.

 Potential Careers and Employers